PufferFinance/PufferPool/docs/PufferProtocol.md

 function skipProvisioning(bytes32 moduleName) external
 ```

-Skips provisioning of a validator node, making the next node in the queue the next node to provision.
+Skips provisioning of a validator, making the next node in the queue the next node to provision.
 Returns the skipped validator's bond back to the NoOp.

 *Effects*:
 * Changes the status of the skipped vaidator node to SKIPPED
-* Transfers the bond back to the NoOp corresponding to this skipped validator node
+* Transfers the bond back to the NoOp corresponding to this skipped validator
 * Increments the next to be provisioned node counter for the module corresponding to `moduleName`

 *Requirements*: